Accio/MCBDD/index.md

 Transform Drug Discovery and Development](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62281/?playlistId=playList-63333c3f-f2a9-4906-8ad4-bf240bf57aa2) by Aviv Regev, Head of Genentech Research and Early Development, Genentech (part of the Roche Group).
+The talk was delivered in the GPU Technology Conference (GTC) 2024 hosted by NVIDIA.
 There is no need to submit anything.

 <a name="modulev"></a>